curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 given an input transaction, signs it and returns an authorized output transaction.
 Since most users have their keys in the [Web3 Secret Storage](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) format, the `bind` package contains a small utility method
-(`bind.NewTransactor(keyjson, passphrase)`) that can create an authorized transactor from a key file and associate password, without the user needing to implement key signing himself.
+(`bind.NewTransactor(keyjson, passphrase)`) that can create an authorized transactor from a key file and associated password, without the user needing to implement key signing himself.

 Changing the previous code snippet to send one unicorn to the zero address: